Kodular/Documentation/docs/components/user-interface/slider.md

 |:----:|:-------:|
 |number|30.0|

-Sets the position of the slider thumb.
+_Sets the position of the slider thumb.
 If this value is greater than MaxValue, then it will be set to same value as MaxValue.
-If this value is less than MinValue, then it will be set to same value as MinValue.
+If this value is less than MinValue, then it will be set to same value as MinValue._

 ### Visible

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Slider', 'Visible')]]